UFC Ring Girl Arianny Celeste Flaunts Figure In Unzipped Black-And-Yellow Bikini: ‘I Know Shorty’

 “Had a man last year, life goes on.
 Haven’t let that thing loose, girl, in so long… nice for what,” replied one fan along with a music note emoji denoting the words were the song’s lyrics.

-“You are so beautiful to me have a terrific Tuesday gorgeous,” a follower gushed and included to rose emoji for Celeste.
+“You are so beautiful to me have a terrific Tuesday gorgeous,” a follower gushed and included two rose emoji for Celeste.

 “Wow, nothing to say but… wow,” a speechless fan replied.